Chill-Astro/PyCalc-CE/README.md

 PyCalc-CSE : A Simple and Lightweight Calculator.
-Now in C#! [ In Dev. ]
+Now in C#!

 CSE - C# [ CSharp ] Edition